srd424/magix/Readme.md

 # Next steps

--   Use random temporary cache directory for tests.
--   We create random hashes when running tests.
-Can we use the HSpec seed for reproducability?
-Maybe we have to write an Arbitrary instance.
 -   More tests for builder: Inspect cache more carefully.
-For example, the links may be broken.
+For example, what happens when the links are broken?
 -   Nix expression and replacement test helpers.
 -   Property-based testing (e.g., generate arbitrary directives or even scripts).
 -   Python, make it happen.

+# Other ideas

+-   We create random caches and hashes during tests.
+We could write an Arbitrary instance for `Config` to simplify this process.